Aportio/itsm-rest-api-reference/README.md

 ## Current limitations / TODO

+* Post (and possibly PUT?) requests should contain the new/updated resource in the respionse.
 * Authentication of any kind is not yet implemented.
 * Creation of customer resources is not supported.
 It is assumed that in a real world environment, this is done through the ITSM system's own UI or API.